How to develop negotiation skills

 Emotions Matter More Than Logic

 Imagine you’re negotiating a job offer.
-You present facts – your experience, your excellent coordination skills, even market salary benchmarks.
+You provide facts, experience, excellent coordination skills, and market salary benchmarks.
 The hiring manager frowns and says, “We just don’t have the budget.”

 If logic alone worked, they’d see the numbers and agree immediately.
 But feelings —budget concerns, power dynamics, company policies – get in the way.